upup1904/aegl_ecr_pipeline/README.md

 	- Milestone 1:  Restrict commit to branch "production"
 	- Milestone 2:  Can print out the git coimmit hash
 	- Milestone 3: 	print out configuration info from aws system manager parameter store, and a secret from AWS secrets manager
+	- Milestone 4:  Cut back ecr_deployer permissions to minimum needed.

+## Followups?
+	- How to use "environment" in github actions
+	- what is IMAGE_TAG for in "Build, tag, and push" - how dcan it change?